AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-unified-data-architecture-2026.md

 **Layer 4: Query Federation**

 The query engine reads from the catalog, finds file locations, reads Parquet data from object storage, and returns results.
-Dremio's query federation connects to multiple catalogs and data sources — from different cloud environments — and executes cross-source SQL queries without moving data.
+Dremio's query federation connects to multiple catalogs and data sources : from different cloud environments,  and executes cross-source SQL queries without moving data.
 Predicate pushdown reduces how much data crosses the network.

 ## Zero-ETL Federation: What It Means in Practice